kevin1024/fabric_remote/README.md

 1. `pip install fabric-remote`

 ## Notes
-Fabric Remote is only compatible with "new-style" Fabfiles (introduced in Fabric 1.1).
+ * Fabric Remote is only compatible with "new-style" Fabfiles (introduced in Fabric 1.1).
 It doesn't know how to deal with "old-style" tasks that don't use the @task decorator or aren't subclasses of the Task object.
+ * All responses have CORS headers to allow cross-domain requests from any host.
+This could cause crossdomain attacks if you were logged into the fabric remote service in your browser.
+That could be bad I guess, I should probably make this configurable.